dell/csm-docs/content/docs/securitypolicy/_index.md

 CSM recommends to stay on the [lastest release](https://github.com/dell/csm/releases/latest) of Dell Container Storage Modules to take advantage of new features, enhancements, bug fixes, and security fixes.

-## Reporting a Vulnerability

-Please report a vulnerability by opening an Issue in [CSM](https://github.com/dell/csm/issues).